joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 Both options rely on the following protocols, HTTPS to the user displaying Windows Admin Center and WMI/PowerShell to the servers that it needs to manage, whether an Internet connection for Azure workloads or on-premises.

 In this article, I am going to install Windows Admin Center as a Standalone _(on the same Windows Server 2022, that I will set up the Azure Network Adapter on, but this is not required)._

 Although you can use a custom SSL cert _(and you should in production scenarios, particularly when using a trusted Gateway)_, for the purposes of this article I am going to generate a self-signed certificate _(this certificate can be changed by rerunning the setup file and changing the certificate thumbprint)_.

 I will also install using the Windows Admin Center default TCP port of 6516, although this can be changed to suit your environment _(for example to 443)_, for Gateway servers using 6516 will stop any issues if already using TCP 443 for another service.

 1. **Open PowerShell** as Administrator on your server
-2. Run the following _c_ommands to install the latest version of Windows Admin Center:
+2. **Run** the following **commands** to install the latest version of Windows Admin Center:

-    ## Download the msi file
+       #Download the msi file
        Invoke-WebRequest -Uri 'https://aka.ms/WACDownload' -OutFile "$env:USERPROFILE\Desktop\WinAdminCenter.msi"

-    ## install windows admin center
+       #install windows admin center
        $msiArgs = @('/i', "$env:USERPROFILE\Desktop\WinAdminCenter.msi", '/qn', '/L*v', 'log.txt', 'SME_PORT=6516', 'SSL_CERTIFICATE_OPTION=generate')
        Start-Process msiexec.exe -Wait -ArgumentList $msiArgs

-    ## Runs WinAdminCenter
+       #Runs WinAdminCenter
        Start-Process -FilePath 'C:\Program Files (x86)\Microsoft\Windows\Start Menu\Programs\Startup\WinAdminCenter.exe'
 3.